mikez321/bike/README.md

 ### Testing
 All models, serializers, and views are tested for happy path and a few sad-paths in serializers.
 Custom validators ensure bikes can only accept wheels with matching axles and brakes (very generally).
 Also, with the help of built-in Django validators, front wheels can only be accepted on the front wheel area of a bike (fork), and rear wheels can only go in the back.

+CLI tools are also tested.
+The CLI creates bike and wheel objects from information gathered from the API.
+All models and model methods are tested in the CLI.

+Testing for the API can be run with `pym test`.
+There are currently 22 tests.
+As the CLI is an included add-on, it is not part of the app and individual unittest tests are written and live in the CLI folder.
+They can be run individually with `python3 <test_name>.py`.

 ### Endpoints
 __Bike__:  Bikes use Django ModelViewSets, and therefore have full CRUD functionalty.
 They are accessed through `/bikes/` REST endpoints.